-Both the X-T20 and the FZ2500 are recent models that are part of the current product line-up.
-The FZ2500 replaced the earlier Panasonic FZ1000, while the X-T20 has been discontinued (but can be found pre-owned on eBay).
+The FZ2500 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Panasonic FZ2500 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T20 and the Panasonic FZ2500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.